 Seabord Corp is the second-most expensive stock in the list of the top 10 most expensive stock prices, but the Kansas-based conglomerate is the least valuable, with a $3.9-billion market capitalization.
 Seaboard is globally engaged with agribusiness and transportation, and it operates through several divisions: “Pork,” “Commodity Trading and Milling,” “Marine,”, “Sugar,” “Power,” “Turkey,” and “Other Businesses.”
 Combined, these divisions give this company a competitive edge.
 One could even call this company “recession-proof.”

 1. Berkshire Hathaway Inc. (NYSE:BRK.A)

-BRK.A stock has the only six-digit share price and it’s no wonder—it belongs to Berkshire Hathaway Inc., the company controlled and led by 86-year-old Warren Buffett, who’s the most successful investor in the world.
-BRK.A stock, however, has a P/E ratio of 14, making it the cheapest in the top priced stocks club.
+BRK.A stock has the only six-digit share price on this list, and it’s no wonder; it belongs to Berkshire Hathaway Inc., the company led by 86-year-old Warren Buffett, who’s the most successful investor in the world.
+BRK.A stock, however, has a P/E ratio of less than 14, making it the cheapest in the top-priced stocks club.

 Berkshire Hathaway Inc. is headquartered in Omaha, Nebraska.
-It owns 26% of Kraft Heinz Co (NASDAQ:KHC), and significant minority holdings in American Express Company (NYSE:AXP), The Coca-Cola Co (NYSE:KO), Wells Fargo & Co (NYSE:WFC), and International Business Machines Corp.
+It owns well-known companies like Kraft Heinz Co (NASDAQ:KHC) and has significant minority holdings in American Express Company (NYSE:AXP), The Coca-Cola Co (NYSE:KO), Wells Fargo & Co (NYSE:WFC), and International Business Machines Corp.
 (NYSE:IBM).
-BRK.A averaged an annual growth in book value of nearly 20% to its shareholders for the last half-century, compared to nearly 10% from the S&P 500 with dividends included for the same period.
+BRK.A averaged an annual growth in book value of nearly 20% for the last half century, compared to nearly 10% from the S&P 500, with dividends included for the same period.